celery/celery/docs/faq.rst

 Similarly for task results you can set :setting:`result_serializer`.

-For more details of the formats used and the lookup order when checking which format to use for a task see :ref:`calling-serializers`
+For more details of the formats used and the lookup order when checking what format to use for a task see :ref:`calling-serializers`

 Can messages be encrypted?
 --------------------------